Press "Enter" to skip to content

 Witchey enlisted in the 3rd United States Cavalry Regiment on March 30, 1908 at Fort Slocum, New York.
 He was 16 at the time but the Army allowed the recruitment of young buglers.
 The 3rd U.S. Cavalry Regiment was originally formed in 1846 as the Regiment of Mounted Riflemen.
 The unit served in the Mexican war and in 1861 the Regiment of Mounted Riflemen was re-numbered the 3rd U.S. Cavalry Regiment.
 The 3rd also served during the Indian Wars, the Spanish-American War and in the Philippines.
 The Regiment remained in the United States until December 1905, when it was again ordered to the Philippines for peacetime occupation duty.
 It remained there until 1908, when it was ordered home and stationed in Texas.

 From Fort Slocum, Witchey was sent to Fort Clark, Texas.
-He was assigned as a cornet player in the 3rd Cavalry (Mounted ) Band.
+He was assigned as a cornet player in the 3rd Cavalry (Mounted) Band.
 The following nine years were spent in garrison and patrolling the Mexican border.
-During World War I the 3rd served in France and was charged with the purchase of horses, mules and forage, the care, conditioning, and training of remounts before issue, and the distribution and issue of remounts to the American Expeditionary Force.
+During World War I, the 3rd served in France and was charged with purchasing horses, mules, and forage; caring for, conditioning, and training remounts before issue; and distributing and issuing remounts to the American Expeditionary Force.
 One of the squadrons saw action during the war.
-Witchey was in France serving 23 months overseas.
-He was at Chateau Thierry where he was slightly wounded.
-He was stationed at Bourbonne-les-Bains located about 200 miles east of Paris.
-Witchey continued to play the cornet and was the band bugler and promoted to Band Sergeant on December 21, 1917.
+Witchey served 23 months overseas in France.
+He was at Chateau Thierry, where he was slightly wounded.
+He was stationed at Bourbonne-les-Bains, about 200 miles east of Paris.
+Witchey continued to play the cornet, served as the band bugler, and was promoted to Band Sergeant on December 21, 1917.

-After the war, the 2nd squadron of the 3rd Cavalry Regiment was stationed at Fort Myer Virginia.
-Because of its proximity to Washington and Arlington National Cemetery, the Regiment was frequently called upon to furnish honor guards and escorts for ceremonies and funeral escorts for distinguished civilian officials and military personnel.
+After the war, the 2nd Squadron of the 3rd Cavalry Regiment was stationed at Fort Myer, Virginia.
+Because of its proximity to Washington and Arlington National Cemetery, the Regiment was frequently called upon to furnish honor guards and funeral escorts for distinguished civilian officials and military personnel.
 It became known as the “President’s Own” because of these duties.
-Until 1941 the Regiment provided the Honor Guard detail at the Tomb of the Unknown Soldier.
+Until 1941, the Regiment provided the Honor Guard detail at the Tomb of the Unknown Soldier.

 FRANK WITHEY AND THE TOMB OF THE UNKNOWN SOLDIER

 Sgt.
 Witchey sounded Taps at the interment of the Unknown Soldier on November 11, 1921, with President Harding presiding.
-Although I cannot find documentation to the effect, it was reported Witchey was picked by General Pershing to sound Taps for the ceremony.
+Although I cannot find documentation to that effect, it was reported that Witchey was selected by General Pershing to sound Taps for the ceremony.

-During the ceremony, Witchey sounded the call Attention three times starting an observance of two minutes of silence.
+During the ceremony, Witchey sounded the call Attention three times, beginning a two-minute silence.
 To conclude the ceremony, he sounded Taps.

-A unique aspect of the ceremony was the use of the new louder speakers installed at the Memorial Amphitheater which enabled the voice of President Harding and others plus the sound of Witchey’s bugle to be heard by the thousands attending the burial service.
-Also, radio carried the ceremony across the country marking the first time the President’s voice reached multitudes in New York, Chicago and San Francisco.
+A unique aspect of the ceremony was the use of the new, louder speakers installed at the Memorial Amphitheater, which enabled the voices of President Harding and others, as well as the sound of Witchey’s bugle, to be heard by the thousands attending the burial service.
+Radio also carried the ceremony across the country, marking the first time the President’s voice reached multitudes in New York, Chicago, and San Francisco.

-Witchey was to go on to sound Taps for the funerals of President Woodrow Wilson, President Howard Taft, Lt.
+Witchey went on to sound Taps at the funerals of President Woodrow Wilson, President Howard Taft, Lt.
 General Nelson A. Miles, Lt.
-General S. B. M. Young, Major General Leonard Wood and Colonel William Jennings Bryan.
-He also sounded Taps for Calvin Coolidge Jr., the son of President Calvin Coolidge, who passed away from blood poisoning at the age of 16.
-In some newspaper articles it is stated Witchey was the bugler who sounded Taps for President Harding who died suddenly in 1923, although I cannot find additional information from official records as to who sounded Taps for Harding.
-The 3rd US Cavalry did support the funeral with an escort from Union Station to the White House and then to the US Capitol.
+General S. B. M. Young, Major General Leonard Wood, and Colonel William Jennings Bryan.
+He also sounded Taps for Calvin Coolidge Jr., the son of President Calvin Coolidge, who died of blood poisoning at age 16.
+Some newspaper articles state that Witchey was the bugler who sounded Taps for President Harding, who died suddenly in 1923, although I cannot find additional information in official records about who sounded Taps for Harding.
+The 3rd US Cavalry provided an escort from Union Station to the White House and then to the US Capitol.

-After sounding Taps for the Unknown Soldier, Witchey became somewhat of a celebrity.
-He is mentioned in numerous newspapers during the 1920s and 30s.
-Many articles refer to him as the “most famous bugler” of the War Department.
-During the 1920s and 30s up to his retirement in 1938, Witchey sounded Taps hundreds of times for funerals in Arlington and at services at the Tomb of the Unknown Soldier.
-Bugling duty was the mission of the 3rd Cavalry until the United States Army Band (Pershing’s Own), which was formed in 1922, gradually assumed ceremonial duties in Arlington.
+After sounding Taps for the Unknown Soldier, Witchey became something of a celebrity.
+He was mentioned in numerous newspapers during the 1920s and 1930s.
+Many articles referred to him as the “most famous bugler” of the War Department.
+During the 1920s and 1930s, up to his retirement in 1938, Witchey sounded Taps hundreds of times at funerals in Arlington and at services at the Tomb of the Unknown Soldier.
+Bugling duty was the mission of the 3rd Cavalry until the United States Army Band (Pershing’s Own), formed in 1922, gradually assumed ceremonial duties in Arlington.
 The 3rd Cavalry Regiment left Fort Myer in 1942 to become a mechanized unit in Georgia.
-In 1948 the 3rd United States Infantry Regiment was reactivated to assume ceremonial duties in Washington DC.
+In 1948, the 3rd United States Infantry Regiment was reactivated to assume ceremonial duties in Washington, DC.
 They have guarded the Tomb since.

 According to records in the Office of the Architect of the U.S. Capitol, the American War Mothers flag was purchased and first flown over the U.S. Capitol, always below the American flag, on Armistice Day, November 11, 1926.
-The authority for flying that flag over the U.S. Capitol on this occasion and in subsequent years has been granted annually by written permission of the Vice President and the Speaker of the House of Representatives.
-Provision for the ceremony was further recognized when the flagpole on the east front, after the extension of 1960, was installed with two halyards.
+The authority to fly that flag over the U.S. Capitol on that occasion and in subsequent years has been granted annually by written permission of the Vice President and the Speaker of the House of Representatives.
+The ceremony was further recognized when, after the 1960 extension, the flagpole on the east front was installed with two halyards.

-Interesting enough, the author did this ceremony twice in the late 1980s as a member of the USAF Band.
+Interestingly, the author performed this ceremony twice in the late 1980s as a member of the United States Air Force Band.

-The 3rd Cavalry made uniforms to commemorate their service during the 1840s.
-Witchey had a musician’s uniform made with a red sash and saber.
-The uniform has the musician’s braid (called a birdcage) on the front and the inverted chevrons indicating his rank.
-It is interesting to note the U.S. Army Band (Pershing’s Own) would adopt the inverted rank on their re-designed tunics in the 1970s.
+The 3rd Cavalry made uniforms to commemorate their service in the 1840s.
+Witchey had a musician’s uniform made with a red sash and a saber.
+The uniform features the musician’s braid (called a birdcage) on the front and inverted chevrons indicating his rank.
+It is interesting to note that the U.S. Army Band (Pershing’s Own) would adopt the inverted rank on their redesigned tunics in the 1970s.

 There are many photographs of Witchey taken between 1921 and 1938.
-He was asked to perform for many ceremonies at the Tomb as well as at ceremonies around Washington and even up in Baltimore.
-He is featured in an ad for a “Keystone State” Parade Bugle (Legion or Legionnaire bugle).
+He was asked to perform at many ceremonies at the Tomb, as well as at ceremonies around Washington and even in Baltimore.
+He is featured in an ad for a “Keystone State” Parade Bugle (Legion or Legionnaire) bugle).

-In 1932 Witchey sounded Taps for William Hushka who was an immigrant from Lithuania who, when the U.S. entered World War I, sold his butcher shop in St. Louis and enlisted at the age of 22 as a private in the 41st Infantry.
-In the summer of 1932 Hushka, along with thousands of WWI veterans, came to Washington, DC.
-The so-called “Bonus Army” was comprised of veterans seeking an early distribution of the bonus that was promised to them by the government to help alleviate the impact of the Great Depression.
-Unfortunately, tensions escalated and the army was called out to quell the disturbances.
+In 1932, Witchey sounded Taps for William Hushka, an immigrant from Lithuania.
+When the U.S. entered World War I, he sold his butcher shop in St. Louis and enlisted at age 22 as a private in the 41st Infantry.
+In the summer of 1932, Hushka, along with thousands of WWI veterans, came to Washington, DC.
+The so-called “Bonus Army” was comprised of veterans seeking an early distribution of the bonus promised by the government to help alleviate the impact of the Great Depression.
+Unfortunately, tensions escalated, and the army was called out to quell the disturbances.

 In May 1937, Frank Witchey was promoted to the rank of Technical Sergeant.
-The promotion is signed by the commander of the 3rd Cavalry, Colonel onathan Wainwright.
-Although his promotion was one year before his retirement, he was still referred to as a Staff Sergeant in many newspaper articles.
+The promotion was signed by the commander of the 3rd Cavalry, Colonel Jonathan Wainwright.
+Although his promotion occurred one year before his retirement, he was still referred to as a Staff Sergeant in many newspaper articles.

-One of his comrades in the 3rd Cavalry said at the time of Witchey’s retirement that he was at his best in blowing Taps.
+One of his comrades in the 3rd Cavalry said at the time of Witchey’s retirement that he was at his best One of his comrades in the 3rd Cavalry said at the time of Witchey’s retirement that he was at his best when blowing Taps.
+“Not many people were dry-eyed when he got through,” said the soldier.
+Another trooper remembered, “He could sound Boots and Saddles in such a way as to send even the greenest recruits off at a dead run.”in blowing Taps.
 “Not many people were dry-eyed when he got through,” said the soldier.
 Another trooper remembered, “He could sound Boots and Saddles in such a way as to send even the greenest recruits off at a dead run.”

 On his retirement, the orders of the day included a supplement of Colonel Jonathan Wainwright, Commander of the 3rd Cavalry: